top of page

 Homeschool rarely feels stressful “just because.”
 Often, something underneath the surface is contributing to the tension.

-• trying to do too much
+• Trying to do too much

-• a child going through a growth spurt
+• A child going through a growth spurt

-• a schedule that’s too tight
+• A schedule that’s too tight

-• emotional fatigue
+• Emotional fatigue

-• curriculum that isn’t fitting
+• Curriculum that isn’t fitting

-• a shift in family season
+• A shift in family season

-• lack of margin in the day
+• Lack of margin in the day

-• need I say . . . hormones!
+• Need I say . . . hormones!

-What’s adding weight, stress, or discomfort to our days right now?
+Instead of assuming “homeschool isn’t working,” ask yourself: What’s adding weight, stress, or discomfort to our days right now?

 The root is almost always smaller — and more fixable — than it feels in the moment.